RussDERM/Memory-Game-in-React/README.md

 # Memory Game

-This is a simple memory game that demonstrates the use of React
+This is a simple memory game that demonstrates the use of React.
+You can view it [here](https://russderm.github.io/Memory-Game-in-React/)

 ## Installation and Use